|

-ORIGINAL ARTICLE |
+ORIGINAL ARTICLE

-| Issue : 2 | Page : 90-93 |
+Year : 2019 | Volume : 9 | Issue : 2 | Page : 90-93

 Evaluation and comparison of tensile bond strength of addition silicone impression material with different tray adhesives

-1 Department of Prosthodontics and Crown and Bridge, Bharati Vidyapeeth (Deemed to be University) Dental College and Hospital,
+1 Department of Prosthodontics and Crown and Bridge, Bharati Vidyapeeth (Deemed to be University) Dental College and Hospital, Pune, Maharashtra, India

-Pune, Maharashtra, India 2 Department of Prosthodontics and Crown and Bridge, Sree Balaji Dental College and Hospitals, Chennai, Tamil Nadu, India
+2 Department of Prosthodontics and Crown and Bridge, Sree Balaji Dental College and Hospitals, Chennai, Tamil Nadu, India

-Date of Web Publication | 3-Feb-2020 |
+Date of Web Publication3-Feb-2020

-Source of Support: None, Conflict of Interest: None | Check |
+Source of Support: None, Conflict of Interest: None

 DOI: 10.4103/ijmd.ijmd_47_19

-Statement of Problem: Very few studies have been conducted on the comparative evaluation of bond strength of elastomeric impression material to custom tray material using two different universal adhesive systems.
 Materials and Methods: A special mold was made for the fabrications of 24 samples of tray resin materials.
 They were divided into two main groups of 12.
 Perforations followed by adhesive application were done according to the grouping of samples.
 Polyvinyl siloxane material (medium body) was placed over the samples.
 A universal testing machine with a crosshead speed of 5 mm/min was used to determine the tensile bond strength of tray resin samples to medium body impression material by using different universal adhesives.
 Based on these values, Student's “t” test, group statistics, and ANOVA test were applied.
-Results: By using analysis of variance, there was no significant difference between the strength of bonding of tray resin material and medium body addition silicone by different adhesive systems.
-Conclusion: It was concluded that Medicept Universal tray adhesive system is as good as 3M™ universal tray adhesive system to achieve a good bond between tray resin and medium body addition silicone.

 Keywords: Addition silicone; tensile bond strength; tray resin; universal tray adhesive

-How to cite this article: Vijayaraghavan V, Patil R, Patil S, Kadam P, Bhuminathan S. Evaluation and comparison of tensile bond strength of addition silicone impression material with different tray adhesives.
-Indian J Multidiscip Dent 2019;9:90-3 |
+Vijayaraghavan V, Patil R, Patil S, Kadam P, Bhuminathan S. Evaluation and comparison of tensile bond strength of addition silicone impression material with different tray adhesives.
+Indian J Multidiscip Dent 2019;9:90-3

-How to cite this URL: Vijayaraghavan V, Patil R, Patil S, Kadam P, Bhuminathan S. Evaluation and comparison of tensile bond strength of addition silicone impression material with different tray adhesives.
-Indian J Multidiscip Dent [serial online] 2019 [cited 2023 Nov 30];9:90-3.
-Available from: https://www.ijmdent.com/text.asp?2019/9/2/90/277452 |
+Vijayaraghavan V, Patil R, Patil S, Kadam P, Bhuminathan S. Evaluation and comparison of tensile bond strength of addition silicone impression material with different tray adhesives.
+Indian J Multidiscip Dent [serial online] 2019 [cited 2024 Mar 19];9:90-3.
+Available from: https://www.ijmdent.com/text.asp?2019/9/2/90/277452

 A dimensionally accurate impression is essential for successful prosthodontic therapy.
 The advent of new materials and employment of correct technique has enabled achieving of an accurate impression.
 It has been established beyond doubt that the use of custom tray enhances the dimensional accuracy of an impression by helping to achieve uniform thickness of the impression material.
 An impression made with an elastic impression material may be securely attached to the tray by the use of tray adhesive for making a good impression.
 The distorted prosthesis obtained from impression material being pulled away from tray due to poor adhesion need not be overemphasized.
 Both manufacturer-recommended adhesive and universal adhesive are currently available.[1]
 Studies showing good results in terms of bond strength between manufacturer-recommended adhesive and some universal adhesive are also found in literature.[2]
 This study aims to compare the bond strength between medium body addition silicone and two brands of universal adhesive and explore the better among them in terms of bond strength.
 A tray resin material with holes simulating mechanical retention is used in the study for both the adhesives.

-Materials and Methods | | |
+Materials and Methods Top

 The total number of samples was 24.
 They were made into two groups of 12 each.